 I believe the Product CEO should always own the product.
 But day-to-day stewardship eventually needs to be taken by others.
 It’s hard to find the right balance, for both.
 I’ve written about it a bit here:

-I know there are a lot of stuff on how to hire a PM, but how should a PM choose his next project/team?
+I know there is a lot of stuff on how to hire a PM, but how should a PM choose his next project/team?
 How would you choose?
-What would you looking for or at?
+What would you look for or at?

 Spend time with the team.
 Spend time with the CEO (or GM or whomever) to make sure you understand what they expect from the role, and how they see it fitting into the org.
 Spend time with the product, understanding the problem, and making sure you’re passionate about it.